-What it’s offering: Apple Card customers may have received an email about an option to enroll in Apple Card’s customer assistance program, which allows enrolled cardholders to skip their July payment without accruing extra interest or paying penalties.
+What it’s offering: Apple Card customers may have received an email about an option to enroll in Apple Card’s customer assistance program, which allows enrolled cardholders to skip their monthly payment without accruing extra interest or paying penalties.
 To skip your Apple Card payment this month, visit the support page to enroll in the lender’s customer assistance program.

 Navy Federal Credit Union